info2pk/test-clone/README.md

 ## Installation

+Ensure that this project is up to date.
+Open terminal `cd` to this folder and type `git pull`

 Double click on `_INSTALL.command`.
-If that fails, copy ai2html.js into your Illustrator scripts folder, likely `/Applications/Adobe Illustrator [version]/Presets/en_US/Scripts/`.
+If that fails, copy `ai2html.js` into your Illustrator scripts folder, likely `/Applications/Adobe Illustrator [version]/Presets/en_US/Scripts/`.

 ## Issues